 Signature Item: You may turn an item in your possession into a major magic item in a dramatically appropriate circumstance (spending Valor tokens to empower a sword just used to slay a great beast, for example, or spending Guile tokens to enchant a cloak while preparing for a new mission).
 The DM will work with you to determine the exact powers of the item.

-The following deeds can be accomplished only by spending Nobility or Subtlety wyrd tokens; all tokens spent must be of the same type.
+The following deeds can be accomplished only by spending Nobility or Subtlety tokens.

 Self-Sacrifice: When an ally within your reach would be subject to a harmful effect, you may choose to take the effect instead.